Control of systems by parallel actuators: Abstract

 \section{Abstract}

 We describe a particular control method for a system controlled by several actuators with the same control constants.
-We show under certain assumptions that the control constants for the whole system can be obtained immediately from the control constants for a single actuator, and that no gain scheduling is required.
+We show under certain assumptions that the control constants for the whole system can be obtained immediately from the control constants for a single actuator.
+This greatly simplifies the work in finding the control constants.
+Also, no gain scheduling is required.
+The authors have been unable to find any prior work in this direction, and so believe this is a rather new approach.